 - Enpass – Enpass is a free, open-source password manager that is unique in that it syncs encrypted passwords to Dropbox or OwnCloud instead of its server.
 While the iOS and OS X licenses come at a cost ($24 annual or $55.99 one-time), the Windows, Linux, and Android permits are free.
 Enpass also has extensions that work with the desktop client for Chrome, Firefox, Edge, and Opera.

 That really should go without saying, but there it is!
-An antivirus removes any viruses that may infect your computer, but an antivirus suite also does much more.
-Many antivirus suites now sport malware detection as well as system device (webcam) and identity monitoring to prevent snooping.
-While the best options are going to cost money (Kaspersky, Avira, Norton, etc.), there are a few free internet security suites that you can’t dismiss.
+An antivirus removes viruses that may infect your computer, but an antivirus suite also does much more.
+Many antivirus suites now sport malware detection and system device (webcam) and identity monitoring to prevent snooping.
+While the best options will cost money (Kaspersky, Avira, Norton, etc.), there are a few free internet security suites that you can’t dismiss.
 Both Avira and Avast offer free antivirus software suites that are dangerously close to being as full-featured as paid apps are.

 Any remote WFH security policy should include a vital requirement that the employee owns their home business network.
 They should also require the user to be behind a router with a secure Wi-Fi password and a built-in firewall.
 Most ISPs (internet service providers) will supply a wireless router as part of their service.
 That is okay, but be aware these routers get targeted a lot because every ISP customer is likely to be using the same router.
 Treat them with just as much caution as a public access point.
 In other words: use that VPN if you want a genuinely private & secure network!

 Fortunately, most of the popular email providers are providing encrypted email functions nowadays.
 Microsoft and Google, of course, are leading the pack.
 Paid solutions such as ProtonMail offer more advanced security features.
-Make sure that you are using these features when communicating confidential data that could prove useful in the wrong hands.
+Ensure that you are using these features when communicating confidential data that could be helpful in the wrong hands.

-WFH Security Is About More Than Secure Software
+WFH Security Policy Is About More Than Security Software